 William Garriott holds a Ph.D. in Anthropology from Princeton University and an M.T.S. from Harvard Divinity School.
 The focus of his current research and teaching is the relationship between law, crime and criminal justice, broadly conceived, with specific interest in drugs, addiction, policing and governance.
 He is the author of Policing Methamphetamine: Narcopolitics in Rural America as well as editor of the volumes Policing and Contemporary Governance: The Anthropology of Police in Practice and (with Eugene Raikhel) Addiction Trajectories.
 He teaches courses in the core Law, Politics, & Society curriculum at Drake University, including Critical Concepts in Law, Politics and Society and Senior Seminar.
 Additionally, he offers courses covering topics such as drugs, crime, punishment and the state.

-Meg Stalcup (PhD, University of California, Berkeley and San Francisco) is Assistant Professor of Anthropology at the University to Ottawa, and editor of selections concerning visual anthropology, visual ethnography, and visual criminology for Anthropoliteia.
-She welcomes proposals for posts on these topics, as well as for photo essays, and film, book, and article reviews.
-Meg has carried out long-term field research in Brazil, the United States, and France, and is the author of articles in Anthropological Theory, Visual Anthropology Review, and Theoretical Criminology, among others, as well as chapters in volumes published by University of Chicago Press and Palgrave MacMillan.
+Meg Stalcup (PhD, University of California, Berkeley and San Francisco) is Associate Professor of Anthropology at the University to Ottawa, and editor of selections concerning visual anthropology, visual ethnography, and visual criminology for Anthropoliteia.
+Meg has carried out long-term field research in Brazil, the United States, and France, and is the author of articles in Anthropological Theory, Visual Anthropology Review, and Theoretical Criminology, among others.
 Her current book project, provisionally titled Sensing Truth: The Aesthetic Politics of Information in Digital Brazil, examines the aesthetic forms of information in contemporary Brazil, its modes of power, and political techniques, in four cases on the health, security, environment, and politics.
 Follow @megstalcup